 Incident reporting workflow and procedure is incredibly important to any construction business.
 That is, from an ethical, statutory and profit point of view.
 Accidents are bad for business.
 Moreover, many clients ask for accident history when tendering for any work.

-Without an incident reporting system, it is harder to learn from past mistakes.
-More importantly, to make changes that avoid recurrence.
-This would be viewed as a negative in any accident investigations.
+Without a good system to report incidents, it is harder to learn from past mistakes.
+Even more, it is difficult to make changes that avoid recurrence.
+This would be viewed negatively in any accident investigations.

-The procedure should also identify trends.
+Also, the procedure should identify trends.
 For example, minor hand injuries may not require serious escalation.
 However, larger numbers of minor hand injuries could signal a worrying trend.
 And therefore, is investigated to spot a pattern.

 What could happen if your safety incident reporting procedure isn’t working?

-Many countries have strict rules on the reporting of incidents.
+For good reason, many countries have strict rules on reporting accidents.
 For example, the U.K. has Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
 Ireland has Safety, Health and Welfare at Work (Reporting of Accidents and Dangerous Occurrences) Regulations 2016.
 Further, the U.S. has the Occupational Safety and Health Act of 1970 where reporting is detailed in Section 8.